 - Cycle of Revenge: It all began when Agamemnon sacrificed his own daughter Iphigeneia so that the Greek army could sail out for Troy.
 He returns home after ten years of war, only to be murdered by his wife Clytemnestra.
 Then Orestes, their son, felt it was his duty to kill her, and so on and so forth.
-Also note that Ag's cousin Aegisthus has a hand in his death as the continuation of a bloodfeud between their fathers.
+Also note that Ag's cousin Aegisthus has a hand in his death as the continuation of a bloodfeud between their fathers—Ag's father Atreus had served up Aeg's brothers to their father Thyestes for having an affair with Atreus' wife.
 Finding a resolution to this cycle that does not involve the death of every named character is the focus of the final play.

 - Deus ex Machina: Literally, since that's the only way the Cycle of Revenge is concluded.